Waveframe-Labs/Aurora-Research-Initiative/governance/TOOLING_CONSTRAINTS.md

 The purpose of this document is to:

-- Define strict limitations on CRI-CORE authority
+- define the strict limitations of CRI-CORE
-- Ensure CRI-CORE performs only mechanical, deterministic enforcement
+- ensure CRI-CORE performs only mechanical, deterministic enforcement
-- Prevent semantic, epistemic, or methodological interpretation
+- prevent semantic or epistemic influence from tooling
-- Guarantee independence from AWO and ARI decision-making
+- guarantee reproducibility within declared technical limits
-- Provide enforceable guardrails for all future tooling development
+- provide enforceable guardrails for all future CRI development

 This document is binding for all implementations and versions of CRI-CORE.